JessicaZhangZ/learngit/readme.txt

 git is a free software,
-git is a version control system.

-git is distributed version control system.
+Git is free software distributed under the GPL.